English 3450a: Old English (Fall 2020)Posted: May 20, 2020

 By the end of the course students should have a basic reading knowledge of Old English and a sense of the period in which it was used.
 This involves being able to

 - translate prepared texts comfortably without aids and selected sight passages with help of a glossary

 - read Old English texts aloud with an appropriate pronunciation

 - transcribe short passages from facsimiles of Old English manuscripts

-- speak and write knowledgeably on major aspects of Anglo-Saxon history, literature, and culture.
+- speak and write knowledgeably on major aspects of Early Medieval English history, literature, and culture.

 - McGillivray, Old English Reader (Broadview)

 - McGillivray, A Gentle Intro to Old English (Broadview)

 This course uses two types of evaluation, formative (intended primarily to assist the student measure their progress and identify areas of improvement) and summative (intended primarily to assess a student’s success in accomplishing the course’s main learning goals.